 We’ve all been there—going along with our day only to realize that we have an important call in five minutes.
 We live in a busy world.
 As best you can, try to set aside 30-45 minutes in a quiet place (with access to your Arivale Dashboard) for your calls.
 It’ll make your time all the more valuable.
-Your Coach will always send you a recap email and post your Action Items on your Dashboard.
-Print your Action Plan and re-read it from time to time to help remember what you’ve committed to do and why.
+Your Coach will always send you a recap email and post your action items on your Dashboard and in the Arivale App.
+Check off your action items each day or week to help remember what you’ve committed to and why.

-I recommend printing off the Action Items and putting them on the fridge or bathroom mirror as a reminder to get those steps in, take those supplements, or turn off the electronics before bed. — Coach Ruth Ann
+I recommend using the app or your dashboard to check off your Action Items and as a reminder to get those steps in, take those supplements, or turn off the electronics before bed. — Coach Ruth Ann

 5. Be realistic.
 But also open-minded.